PricingFrontier/python-for-pricing-course/docs/6. Production/index.md

 Use containerisation to package your pricing applications and dependencies for easy deployment.

 Implement Continuous Integration and Continuous Delivery pipelines to automate testing and deployment.

-Harness Databricks for collaborative, scalable data engineering and model deployment in pricing.